MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 The **Message** and **Question** nodes allow you to add message variations.
 When you do this, the bot will respond randomly with one of the variations.

-1. Select **Add** and then **Message variation**.
-This will add an additional text box for a message variation.
+1. Select **Add** and then select **Message variation** to add a text box for a message variation.

     :::image type="content" source="media/authoring-create-edit-topics/message-node-variation.png" alt-text="Select the synonyms icon." border="false":::

 1. Enter what you want the bot to say.
-You can apply some basic formatting, such as bold, italics, and numbering.
+You can apply basic formattings, such as bold, italics, and numbering.

 1. Repeat to add as many variations as you like.

 ### Delete nodes

-Select the menu icon at the top of the node's title, and then select **Delete**.
+Select the menu icon at the top of the node's title and select **Delete**.

 :::image type="content" source="media/authoring-create-edit-topics/topics-delete.png" alt-text="Screenshot highlighting the node menu button and the Delete button.":::

 ## Edit topics with the code editor

-The code editor shows the topic in [YAML](https://yaml.org/), a markup language which is easy to read and understand.
+The code editor shows the topic in [YAML](https://yaml.org/), a markup language that is easy to read and understand.
 Use the code editor to copy and paste topics from other bots, even ones created by other authors.

 > [!IMPORTANT]
 > Designing a topic entirely in the code editor is currently not fully supported.

-In this example you'll copy and paste YAML into the code editor to quickly add a topic that asks the user if they prefer cats or dogs.
+In this example, you'll copy and paste YAML into the code editor to quickly add a topic that asks the user if they prefer cats or dogs.

 1. On the topic list, create a **New topic**.